 Other Treatments for Nutritional Anemia

 Blood that is donated passes through a vigorous screening procedure.
 During a transfusion, a needle is placed in one of your veins.
-A bag containing the blood product is hung on a pole nearby, and its contents are dripped slowly, through an IV into your bloodstream.
-Throughout the transfusion, your temperature, heart rate, breathing, and blood pressure are checked regularly, and you are questioned about pain, itching, or discomfort of any sort.
+A bag containing the blood or blood product is hung on a pole nearby, and its contents are dripped slowly, through an IV into your bloodstream.
+Throughout the transfusion, temperature, heart rate, breathing, and blood pressure are checked regularly.
+You will be questioned about pain, itching, or discomfort of any sort.
 This monitoring is most careful during the first 15 minutes of the transfusion, since most severe reactions occur early in a blood transfusion.
-Once the bag containing the blood product is empty, the needle in your arm is removed.
+Once the bag containing the blood product is empty, the needle in the arm is removed.

 Anemia—differential diagnosis.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T240897/Anemia-differential-diagnosis.
 Updated January 21, 2016.
 Accessed September 30, 2016.

 Decreased erythropoiesis.
 Merck Manual Professional Version website.
 Available at: http://www.merckmanuals.com/professional/hematology-and-oncology/anemias-caused-by-deficient-erythropoiesis/decreased-erythropoiesis.
 Updated May 2013.
 Accessed September 15, 2016.